 Extras: offers coverage on 150 cruise ships in 380 networks, as well as during some flights.

 KnowRoaming takes a different approach.
 Instead of giving you a new SIM card, it provides a sticker that turns your home SIM into a travel SIM.
 When you’re in a different country, it connects to local networks for voice, messages, and data.
 You buy the SIM with some initial credit, then add more via the website or app.

 The company also sells mobile hotspots and international SIM cards that provide the same rates, and includes 30 days of free WhatsApp use each time you top up your credit.
 We wrote up a full review of the service here.

 How many countries does it work in?
 200 for pay-as-you-go voice and data, 90 for unlimited data.

 Data plans: $7.99 per day for unlimited use in eligible countries.
 For pay-as-you-go, it starts at $0.15 per MB – but rates change depending on nationality and destination.
 If you’re traveling in Sri Lanka, you’d pay $0.50 per MB.

-Outgoing calls: rates start at $0.11 per minute for both mobile and landline, but they change depending on the destination and country where you are calling.
-If while you are in Sri Lanka you want to call India to book accommodation, then you would pay $0.22 per minute to call a landline, and $0.24 per minute to call a mobile.
+Outgoing calls: rates start at $0.11 per minute for both mobile and landline, but change depending on the destination and country where you are calling.
+If you want to call India to book accommodation while you’re in Sri Lanka, you’ll pay $0.22 per minute to call a landline, and $0.24 per minute to call a mobile.

 GigSky, just like KeepGo, focuses on data only – no voice calls or messages.
-Packages are available from 50MB to 1GB.
+Packages are available from 50MB to 5GB.